How to Sleep Less (4-5-6 Hours Only) and Better Naturally

 The Table below (How to sleep less) is based on clinical experience of about two hundred Russian doctors teaching the Buteyko breathing method, as well as yoga data.
 These MDs have taught thousands of people to increase their body-oxygen levels by breathing slower and less 24/7, during sleep too.
 This also naturally prevents any signs of being tired.

 My practical observations with hundreds of my students agree with these general observations: slower breathing and higher body-oxygen levels naturally reduce duration of sleep and improve its quality.

-Ancient hatha yoga manuscripts claim that yoga masters (with over 3 min for the body-oxygen test and about 7-9 minutes for maximum breath holding time) sleep naturally for 2 hours only.
+Ancient hatha yoga manuscripts claim that yoga masters (with over 3 min for the body-oxygen test and about 6-9 minutes for maximum breath holding time) sleep naturally for 2 hours only.
 These ideal results.
 My students who got up to about 60 s for the morning CP test, commonly slept for about 4-5 hours only.
 With around 30-40 seconds for the morning body O2 test, sleeping about 6 hours is very common.
 Now we can suggest a scientific explanation to this effect since hatha yoga training is based on slowing down or calming the breath (see Yoga pages).

 Hence, in order to sleep less and down to about 4 hours only, naturally, and without any negative effects on the nervous system, one need to learn how to breathe in accordance with Dr. Buteyko norms for breathing.
 See Learning section of this site for this breathing retraining program.

 In order to sleep less, one needs to understand a difference between short-term lifestyle factors and long term-goals.